MfN-Berlin/BioCASe-Monitor-Service/README.md

 The version series 2.x code has been completely rewritten, and relies on a sqlite3 database.

+A more detailed description has been published in the [Biodiversity Data Journal] (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3964725/)

 ## Webservices

 As a complement of the GUI, the software offers Webservices.
 The entry point is [services/] (/services/)